googleapis/google-cloud-cpp/doc/adr/2019-01-04-error-reporting-with-statusor.md

 level.
 Since neither of these are at the GA quality level, breaking changes are allowed.
 However, we still want to minimize the disruption caused by these changes, especially for the Bigtable library, which is Beta.
-For Bigtable, we will communicate the upcoming changes to the users and try to get them implemented over the coming months.
+For Bigtable, we will communicate the upcoming changes to the users and try to get the changes implemented over the coming months.